Life As a Psychiatric Technician

 Job Demand for Psychiatric Technicians

 In the United States, there were 66,100 jobs for Psychiatric Technician in 2016.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Psychiatric Technician by 2026.
-Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.
+The BLS estimates 5,600 yearly job openings in this field.

 The states with the most job growth for Psychiatric Technician are Washington, Arizona, and North Dakota.
 Watch out if you plan on working in Rhode Island, Illinois, or Tennessee.
 These states have the worst job growth for this type of profession.